In Part 1 of this tutorial series, we explained the basics of using WordPress widgets.

 (WordPress text widget)

-Step 5 – Configure the text widget.
+Step 5 – Configure the widget.

 *** If using WordPress version pre-4.8 ***

-(Automatically add paragraphs box not ticked)
+(Automatically add paragraphs option not checked)

-Here is some text with Automatically add paragraphs box checked …
+Here is some text added to a Text widget with Automatically add paragraphs option checked …

-(Automatically add paragraphs box selected)
+(Automatically add paragraphs box checked)

 Step 6 – Refresh your browser.